bazel-contrib/SIG-rules-authors/go-tutorial.md

 ```

 Again the `gazelle:prefix` is critical.
-If the value after "prefix" is not named correctly
+If the value after the code "prefix:" is not named correctly
 gazelle does not update BUILD.bazel file correctly.
 This value contains the import path
 that corresponds to your repository, and drives dependency management.
 If you
-include the incorrect value gazelle will think that a dependency inside of the code
+include the incorrect value gazelle will think that a dependency inside of the Go code
 lives outside of the repository.

 The last rule that we defined is named "gazelle-update-repos".
 This is a custom
-SkyLark definition that defines a custom gazelle rule.
-It adds arguments and a command.
+SkyLark definition that defines a gazelle command, and specific arguments to that command.
 Do not run this command yet, but this allows us to run:

 ```
 $ bazelisk run //:gazelle-update-repos
 ```

-Which is the evilants of running
+Which is the equivilent of running

 ```
 $ bazelist run //:gazelle update-repos -from_file=go.mod -to_macro=deps.bzl%go_dependencies -prune